 The majority of deaths from unintentional injuries occur in males.
 The pattern of death does vary greatly among different ethnic groups, and the causes of unintentional deaths vary with age and gender.

-DIF: Cognitive Level: Applying
+DIF: Cognitive Level: Applying REF: pp. 7-8

 TOP: Integrated Process: Teaching/Learning